TomAllison067/BitSequencer/documentation/mytodo.md

-* update internal syntax
-* test if/control flow
+* Check argument type for terms in internal syntax: is it __quote?